If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 There is a strange dichotomy in the world of Japanese literature: novels by men are often picked up and translated into English faster than those by women.

-And yet, most of Japan’s best writers are women.
-Not all of them write explicitly feminist literature, but many of them do.
+And yet, most of Japan’s best writers are women and, therefore, most of the best Japanese books are feminist.
+Of course, not all of these Japanese women writers write explicitly feminist literature, but many of them do.
 The most legendary example being the fierce and fantastic Natsuo Kirino.

-Here is one of Kirino’s finest books (you’ll find another further down), and another book that might only be two years old but is already destined to be a future classic of Japanese fiction.
+Here is one of Kirino’s finest books (you’ll find another further down), and another two books that — honestly and without any hyperbole — may go down in history as two of the best Japanese books ever written.

 Out by Natsuo Kirino